UCF/Today-Utilities/README.md

 ## Changelog ##

+### 1.1.0 ###
+Enhancements:
+* Added a new Author taxonomy (`tu_author`) and Statement post type (`ucf_statement`).
+* Updated admin columns for posts and the Statement post type to better differentiate between the Author taxonomy and the original publishing author ("publisher") of the post.
+* Added a new REST endpoint, `/ucf-news/v1/statement-archives/`, that lists grouped links to vanilla Statement endpoints, filtered by year and author.
+* Modified the `tu_author` field on the default Statements REST endpoint to include additional author information for convenience.

+Bug Fixes:
+* Fixed ordering of GMUCF "featured stories row" columns.

 ### 1.0.12 ###
 Enhancements:
 * Added a filter for the `acf/fields/post_object/query` filter hook to modify the orderby/order rules of fetched posts in ACF post select inputs, so that posts are sorted by last modified/published date instead of by title.